Franklin Lafayette Riley Jr.

 Franklin Lafayette Riley Jr. (August 24, 1868 – November 10, 1929) was an American historian.
 The title of his dissertation was Colonial Origins of New England Senates.
-After taking his doctorate from the Johns Hopkins University he was appointed as the first Professor of History at Ole Miss.
+After receiving his doctorate from the Johns Hopkins University he was appointed as the first Professor of History at Ole Miss.
 In his capacity as a professor at the University of Mississippi at Oxford, he helped to establish the Mississippi Historical Society and later the Mississippi Department of Archives and History.
 In 1902, he wrote a paper detailing the lineage of his grandfather, Edward Riley, and his descendants.